amirali511/HelliWM/README.md

 ```

 ## Guides on the syntax
-(The awk parser is no longer maintained, so this part may not be useful, unless you want to know about wmrc)

 The first token `define` defines the indentifier word after it or the variable name.

 Then any definition mark such as `=` or `:` can be put to continue (any other character or word which does not include a space is also possible).